moo-the-cow/moobs/README.md

 ```

 ## Usage on Twitch
-`!obs GetVersion` will show
+`!obs version` will show

 *MoobsWebsocket v1.0 on Moobot-Obs (OBS: <OBS_VERSION>)*

-`!obs GetStats` will whisper the user who triggerd the command OBS Stats (only remaining recording diskspace for now)
+`!obs stats` will whisper the user who triggerd the command OBS Stats (only remaining recording diskspace for now)

 *Diskspace Left: 94,26 GB*

 `!obs SetCurrentSceneCollection <SCENECOLLECTION_NAME>` will switch to the scene collection with that name

-`!obs SetCurrentProgramScene <SCENE_NAME>` will switch to the scene with that name
+`!obs scene <SCENE_NAME>` will switch to the scene with that name

-`!obs SetSceneItemEnabled <ITEM_NAME>` will switch to the Source of the current selected Scene with that name
+`!obs twitchmessages false` will disable/enable twitch messages for autoswitch (in case of spam)

+`!obs Autoswitch false` will disable/enable autoswitch on bad connections completely (so you have to set it manually!)